Debugging Stream Applications

 Sinks

-Sinks obtain data from an input channel and for example store the that data in an external repository.
+Sinks obtain data from an input channel and do something with it (such as storing the that data in an external repository).

-is present and the handler method is implemented.
+) is present and that the handler method is implemented.

 The handler method should use an output channel of Source.INPUT